Importing with the Hunter

 When the Hunter finds bibliographic information on a webpage in COinS or in a similar format, a blue bar is displayed at the very bottom of the page.
 If you click this bar, the bibliographic information will be added to the current Citavi project.

 As you can see, the COinS information includes only the most basic information.
 COinS offers far fewer fields than RIS format.
-For example, the very helpful Abstract field is not available.
+For example, the very helpful Abstract is not available.